Stoovles/BlogIt/README.md

 `` python run_dev.py ``

 ## Testing
 Cursory testing with unittest.
 Refer to issues.
+Run this in your command line:

+``python -m unittest discover tests``